beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 "export NAUTOBOT_ROOT=/opt/nautobot" | sudo tee -a ~nautobot/.bashrc
 ```

-From here on out these you must perform actions as the nautobot user because the nautobot user is directly tied to the venv
+ From here on out these, you must perform actions as the nautobot user because the nautobot user is directly tied to the venv.

 ```bash
 sudo -iu